 Our operations are office-based and the amount of waste generated is not material, thus we have not set any waste reduction targets this year.
-Nevertheless, the Group adheres to the waste management principles and strives to properly manage and dispose of wastes produced during its business activities.
+Nevertheless, the Group adheres to waste management principles and strives to properly manage and dispose wastes produced during its business activities.
 Besides, the Group keep educating its employees and provides relevant support in order to enhance their skills and knowledge.
-The waste management practice of the Group strictly complies with the Waste Disposal Ordinance which regulates the waste production, collection and disposal including treatment and recycling.
+During the provision of ELV solutions, its waste management practice strictly complies with the Waste Disposal Ordinance which regulates the waste production, collection and disposal including treatment and recycling.